Experts in Fitness & Weight Loss in San Antonio, TX

-Are you trying to lose weight medically or surgically?
-Have you thought about undergoing weight loss surgery or have you already had a weight loss surgery procedure?
-Do you fully understand why exercise is critical to long-term success of your weight loss journey?
-Do you know how to exercise pre- and post- operatively in order to maximize your weight loss?
+Are you trying to lose weight medically or surgically in San Antonio, TX?
+Have you thought about undergoing weight loss surgery, or have you already had a weight loss surgery procedure?
+Do you fully understand why exercise is critical to the long-term success of your weight loss journey in San Antonio?
+Do you know how to exercise pre- and post-operatively to maximize your weight loss?
 With bariatric surgery, there are many components that will aid in achieving the weight loss you desire.
-Our health and fitness professionals understand what types of exercises along with the frequency, intensity, and duration to compliment your weight loss surgery and promote long-term weight loss.
-Our personal trainers are educated, experienced, empathetic, and passionate for the weight loss surgery patient.
-We know what it takes to promote healthy weight loss through exercise that is injury free!
-We have developed long-standing relationships with various bariatric physicians, surgeons, and healthcare providers across the country.
-Call today and let us guide you.
+Our health and fitness professionals in San Antonio, TX, understand what types of exercises, along with the frequency, intensity, and duration, complement your weight loss surgery and promote long-term weight loss.
+Our personal trainers are educated, experienced, empathetic, and passionate about supporting the weight loss surgery patient.
+We know what it takes to promote healthy weight loss through exercise that is injury-free!
+We have developed long-standing relationships with various bariatric physicians, surgeons, and healthcare providers across the country. call today and let us guide you in San Antonio, TX, towards a healthier and more successful weight loss journey!Annie Elmendorf

 I’ve struggled with my weight my entire life: gaining, losing, and gaining again—plus a little more than before—over and over again for as long as I can remember.
 In the fall of 2010, I was 35 years old and weighed 275 pounds.
 My husband and I had a two-year-old son and planned to have another child, but I was still carrying baby weight (and then some).
 After considering my options, I decided to undergo gastric bypass surgery in December 2010.
 My surgeon’s group offered monthly support meetings for weight loss surgery patients.
 At one such meeting, I met Gilbert Hernandez from JKFITNESS, who came to speak about the importance of exercise after weight loss surgery.
 His message resonated with me.
 I decided to get more serious about fitness, and I made a standing appointment to train with Gilbert twice weekly starting a couple of months after my surgery.
 The first weeks were painful, but I was committed.
 Before long, I was actually enjoying exercise and feeling stronger.
 JKFITNESS was putting together a team to train for a two-day charity bike ride.
 I started going on their training rides and also riding with Gilbert on the weekends.
 When we had our cycling team fundraiser in late summer 2011, I was just a few pounds shy of my goal weight of 160 pounds.
 To my surprise, Julia and Gilbert presented me with the “Rock Solid Club” award to recognize all of the hard work and positive changes that I had made in the six months I had been working with them.
 It was awesome!
 Shortly thereafter, something funny happened.
 Through a lot of hard work, my body had transformed and so had my mind.
 I stopped thinking of myself as the fat girl and started seeing myself as the athlete I had become.
 On a family vacation where I didn’t have access to my bike or a regular gym, I discovered that I was fit enough to run a few miles.
 Shockingly, I found this run to be fun.
 I moved on to do a duathlon and half marathon.
 After the birth of my daughter in February 2013, I discovered my passion for triathlons and dabbled in several sprint- and Olympic-distance races before completing two half-Ironman-distance races in 2014.
 On June 28, 2015, I completed my full Ironman in Coeur D’Alene, Idaho.
 At seven years post-op, I would say the surgical food “limitations” that the bariatric surgery placed on my body in order to achieve significant weight loss are minimal.
 In fact, as a result of my exercise, I’m able to eat extra calories and stick to a more normal diet.
 Today, I’m a lean, muscular, 145-pound, 42-year-old woman.
 I’m a wife, mother of two, competitive cyclist, and Ironman finisher.
 Exercising and discovering my inner athlete have been the absolute keys to my success in maintaining a healthy weight and lifestyle after weight loss surgery.